chiadika/chiadika.github.io/pages/scavhunt.md

 <img src="/assets/podangle.jpg" style="width:50%">
 <img src="/assets/audangle.jpg" style="width:50%">

-This is an image from Google Earth
+This is an image from Google Earth showing the surroundings of the church.
+The building is very obviously in a suburban context, which shows both its history and its beliefs - a place not for worship necessarily, but rather a place for meeting, community, and understanding.
+It's in a location accessible to all, whether low-status or high-status.

 <img src="/assets/1stUniChurchEarth.PNG" style="width:50%">